StanPlatinum/HYBRID/README.md

 ### 3.2 using LibVMI

-cd ./cr3lookup

-cd ./ && make
+cd ./cr3lookup/offset && make

 cd .. && make

-### 3.3 getting a ROP demo
+### 3.3 getting a ROP demo and run it

+### 4. Display it!

+cd ./getting_lbrinfo

+./autogen